yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 ## Onboarding approaches

-I've gone through seven onboardings in my tech career so far.
+I've been through almost a dozen new hire ramp-ups in my career so far.
 Although the details have varied a lot from company to company, I've broadly seen four different styles of onboarding programs, each described below.
 Note that these aren't mutually exclusive- some companies have adopted hybrid approaches that combine multiple styles.

 ### Full bootcamp

-The most intense onboarding process is what's referred to as an engineer "bootcamp".
+The most intense onboarding process is what's referred to as a new hire bootcamp.

-The analogy here is to bootcamp (also called "basic training") programs in the military.
-These work by taking a bunch of people from different backgrounds, grinding them down, and then building them back up in a uniform, structured way that lays the foundation for being a good soldier.
-Those who graduate then go on to more specialized training for their specific roles.
+The analogy here is to bootcamp or basic training programs in the military.
+These work by taking a bunch of people from different backgrounds, grinding them down, and then building them back up in a consistent, structured way that lays the foundation for being a good soldier.
+Those who graduate then go on to more specialized training for their specific roles (e.g., officer candidate school).

-Tech onboarding bootcamps aren't quite as intense (no head shaving or being yelled at by a drill sergeant, fortunately!), but the general idea is the same- to take a diverse set of new "recruits" and give them all the same, basic skills required to be a productive software engineer at the company.
+Tech onboarding bootcamps aren't quite as intense (no head shaving or being yelled at by a drill sergeant, fortunately!), but the general idea is the same- to take a diverse set of new "recruits" and give them all the same, baseline skills required to be a productive software engineer at the company.

 Typically the way it works is that each cohort of new hires is seated together in the office.
 For several weeks, they attend classes together and do various,